dng24/intl-iot/Getting_Started.md

 ```
 {root_experiment_director(y|ies)}/{device_name}/{device_activity}/{pcap_file}.pcap
 ```
-See the `exp_list.txt` section in [model/model_details.md](model/model_details.md#exp_listtxt) for more info.
+See the `traffic/` section in [model/model_details.md](model/model_details.md#traffic) for more info.

-4) Create a text file containing the paths to each input pcap file, with each path on a new line.
-You may name the text file whatever you would like.

 ### Run Pipeline

-Very basic usage: `./model.sh -i EXP_LIST -r -p IN_PCAP -v DEV_NAME`
+Very basic usage: `python3 main.py -i TAGGED_DIR -u UNTAGGED_DIR`

 Meanings of the options in very basic usage:

-`-i EXP_LIST` - The path to text file containing filepaths to the pcap files to be used to generate machine learning models.
-To see the format of this text file, please see the `exp_list.txt` section of [model/model_details.md](model/model_details#exp_listtxt) for more information).
+`-i TAGGED_DIR` - The path to the directory containing pcap files with known device activity to generate the machine learning models.
+See the `traffic/` section of [model/model_details.md](model/model_details.md#traffic) for the required structure of this directory.

-`-r` - Generate a model using the random forest (RF) algorithm.

-`-p IN_PATH` - The path to the pcap file with unknown device activity.
+`-u UNTAGGED_DIR` - The path to the directory containing pcap files with unknown device activity for prediction.
+See the `traffic/` section of [model/model_details.md](model/model_details.md#traffic) for the required structure of this directory.

-`-d DEV_NAME` - The name of the device that generated the data in `IN_PATH`.
-This argument should match the name of a `device_name` directory (see the `exp_list.txt` section in [model/model_details.md](model/model_details.md#exp_listtxt) for more information).

-Note: If you are using the provided dataset, you can run the script just by using `./model.sh`, as all the defaults arguments were set to work with the provided dataset.

-For output, a CSV file named is produced, which contains the device activity prediction.
-For more information about the contents of the CSV file, see the output section in [model/README.md](model/README.md#output).
-Several other intermediate directories are generated.
-To learn more about these directories, see [model/README.md](model/README.md).
+For output, a directory with several intermediate directories and the activity predictions are produced.
+By default, the output directory is named `results/`, but it can be changed by using the `-o` option.
+For more information about the contents of the output directory, see the output section in [model/README.md](model/README.md#output).

-Example: `./model.sh -i exp_list.txt -r -d yi-camera -p yi_camera_sample.pcap`
-   - Output: TShark decodes the pcap files listed in `exp_list.txt`, which is written to the `tagged-intermediate/us/` directory.
-Features are then extracted to the `features/us/` directory.
-Using the features, a machine learning model using the random forest algorithm is created in the `tagged-models/us/`.
-The pcap file `yi_camera_sample.pcap` is then sent into the `rf` model and results are produced to `results.csv`.
+Example: `python3 main.py -i traffic/us/ -u sample-untagged/`
+  - Output: A directory named `results/` is produced, containing several intermediate directories and files.
+The final predictions are located in `results/s10-results/yi-camera_results/model_results.csv`.
+For an explanation of the contents of this file, see the `s10_predict.py` section of [model/model_details.md](model/model_details.md#output-7).

 For more information about the files and directories in this section, see [model/model_details.md](model/model_details.md).
-For step by step instructions on how this pipeline works, see [model/model_sample.ipynb](model/model_sample.ipynb).